Josh Freeman: Indianapolis Colts

 On December 29, 2015, Freeman signed with the Indianapolis Colts.
 He started the final game of the regular season against the Tennessee Titans on January 3, 2016, due to injuries to starter Andrew Luck and reserve Matt Hasselbeck.
 Freeman split time with fellow recent signee Ryan Lindley and went 15 of 28 for 149 yards, one touchdown and one interception, as well as eight rushes for 24 yards.
 The Colts won the game by a score of 30–24.
 He was released on March 7, 2016.

 Canadian Football League

 Freeman attended minicamp in Florida with the Calgary Stampeders from April 29, 2017, to May 1, 2017.
 In May 2017, he attended an open tryout camp for the Montreal Alouettes in Dallas.
 On June 13, 2017, Freeman had a workout with the Alouettes at Bishop's University.
 The Alouettes' general manager, Kavis Reed, said that "Josh had a very good workout.
 He showed tremendous arm strength, an excellent touch on the deep balls, and excellent footwork".
 On January 9, 2018, the Alouettes added Freeman to their negotiation list.
 On January 12, 2018, the day before his 30th birthday, he signed a two-year contract with the Alouettes.

-On May 26, 2018, Freeman retired from professional football.
+On May 26, 2018, Freeman retired from professional football one week into CFL training camp after being listed at the bottom of Montreal's depth chart.